 Olivia Newton-John (born 26 September 1948) is an Australian singer and actress who most people know from her signature role in "Grease."
 However, there is a lot more to Olivia than that smash musical.
 Let's find out more about this lovely Aussie.

 Olivia was born in Cambridge, Cambridgeshire, England.
 While she later moved to Australia and indeed spends much time there now, England is her true home.

 |Olivia came to represent the youth culture in the late 1970s.|

 Olivia's mother Irene was born in Berlin, German, and Irene was the eldest daughter of famous physicist Max Born.
 In fact, her maiden name was Irene Born.

-Olivia's father was involved in the Enigma code project of World War II, and he was the officer who took Rudolph Hess into custody after his solo flight to England on 10 May 1941.
+Olivia's father was involved in the Enigma code project of World War II.
+He achieved some fame as the officer who took Rudolph Hess into custody after his solo flight to England on 10 May 1941.

-A precocious singer, Oliva formed an all-girl singing group with some classmates in the early '60s.
+A precocious singer, Olivia formed an all-girl singing group with some classmates in the early '60s.
 They performed in coffee shops owned by her brother-in-law.

 A few local radio and television appearances soon followed, such as "The Happy Show" and "Go Show."

 Olivia met John Farrar and Pat Carroll on Go Show.
 They would both figure prominently in her career.